 Dr. Kristin Terenzi, a practicing family doctor in Canada, has been treating patients for almost thirty years.
 For those same thirty years, she also struggled with her weight.
 Dr. Terenzi says that she would work incredibly hard to lose weight and then watch herself gain the weight right back.
 She was stuck in a frustrating cycle of yo-yo dieting.

 As difficult as it was for her to manage her weight, she couldn’t help but think of her patients.
-She had personal experience with how challenging weight management was (and “she was supposed to know more!”), so she deeply empathized with how discouraged her patients felt.
-In addition, she had been noticing obesity, depression and other chronic medical conditions steadily rising within her practice.
-Dr. Terenzi knew she had to start asking why?
-And to start finding real solutions… and that is exactly what she did.
+She saw how discouraged her patients were about their weight loss efforts, and she knew she had to start finding real solutions… and that is exactly what she did.
 Not only has she maintained a 30 lb weight loss for a little over three years, she is now happily helping patients find the same success.

 According to a recent study done on obesity in Canada, 74% of people living with obesity think the management of their condition is their sole responsibility.
 The reality?
-Very little of how much we weigh has to do with our lifestyle.
 “This is way more complicated than eat less and exercise more,” says Dr. Terenzi.
-Our bodies are designed to keep us at our heaviest weight, because for most of human history, heavier meant healthier.
-When we try to lose weight, we aren’t just battling cravings… we are battling our biology.